 Gardeners can insert rose cuttings into a potato, and then plant the entire potato as if it were a seed or bulb.
 The nutrient-rich potato helps provide moisture and sustenance to the growing plant, giving the cutting a better chance to survive.

-Bio-plastics, as they’re called, can be made from corn, wheat, and—you guessed it—potatoes.
-The concentration of starches and cellulose in a potato can be used to make plastic, and the plastic made out of potatoes can be burned and composted with much less impact on the environment.
+Bioplastics, as they’re called, can be made from corn, wheat, and—you guessed it—potatoes.
+The concentration of starches and cellulose in a potato can be used to make plastic, and the plastic made out of potatoes can be burned or composted with much less impact on the environment.

 Peru’s Incas used the potato for all sorts of things at the height of their civilization.
-Known for creative, forward-thinking agricultural practices, the Incas also studied time—and started using the time it takes to cook a potato to measure time.
+Known for creative, forward-thinking agricultural practices, the Incas also studied time—and started using how long it takes to cook a potato to measure time itself.

-Thanks to Mail A Spud, for only $9.99 everyone’s dream of mailing a potato to their closest friends and family can be a reality.
+Thanks to Mail A Spud, for only $14 everyone’s dream of mailing a potato to their closest friends and family can be a reality.
 The site advertises that it can send potatoes anywhere in the U.S., and that your choice of mailed gift will be sure to delight recipients.
-And, if not delight, at least confuse ... in a good way.
+There’s also Potato Parcel, which will mail a potato with your face on it.